simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2.md

 - If model is null, replace it with a default value.
 - Use the `chatClient` to call the API.
 Pass the given prompt as well as an `Options` object defining the model and temperature.
 - The `ChatResponse` is a bit complex.
 For this simple example we expect it to contain a single `Generation` object containing an `AssistantMessage` object.
 Within this object we will find a JSON object containing our desired response.
-21. Supply any imports needed to make you code compile.
+20. Supply any imports needed to make the code compile.
 * **VS Code**: Type Alt-Shift-O.
 * **IntelliJ**: Type Ctrl-Alt-O.
 * **Eclipse**: Type Ctrl-Shift-O.
-22. Save your work.
+21. Save your work.

 **Part 6 - Create a `@Test` class**

 Anything we code, we should test.
 We will make a `@Test` class to ensure our Client object works as expected.

-23. Create a new Java file test class in src/test/java/com/example.
+22. Create a new Java file test class in src/test/java/com/example.
 Name the class `OpenAIClientTests.java`.

-24. Alter the test class to include the `@SpringBootTest` annotation.
+23. Alter the test class to include the `@SpringBootTest` annotation.
 Tell boot to run as a non-web application and 'openai' profile active like this:
 ```
 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.NONE)
 @ActiveProfiles("openai")
 public class OpenAIClientTests {
     //...
 ```
-25. Add code to automatically provide a reference to the `OpenAIClient`:
+24. Add code to automatically provide a reference to the `OpenAIClient`:
 ```
     @Autowired
 	OpenAIClient openAIClient;